 Marianna also appeared at important festivals in Europe and in the US, such as Norwich and Norfolk Festival in the UK, Salzburg Festival, Festival Russo in Rome, Divertimento Festival in Poland, Bologna Festival, Texas State Piano Festival and Bearcat Piano Festival in Cincinnati.
 Her choice of repertoire goes through a deep internal gestation: avoiding merely flashy works, Marianna favors programs that show the depths of musical expression.
 Her performances were broadcasted by the Lithuanian, Polish Television, and Spanish Television and Radio2 Clásica.
 Her first CD album was released by Naxos in 2012 and features works of Scarlatti, Haydn, Schumann and Zárate.
 Her recent album dedicated to Rachmaninoff was released in June 2016 by Fanfare Cincinnati, and was praised by critics in the US and in Spain.
 Jaime Pantín writes in the Spanish music magazine Codalario that “her polyphonic transparency is astonishing, and her execution is of impeccable precision, clarity, virtuosity and beauty of sound.”
 Gary Lenco from Audiophile Audition magazine praises her for “intelligent virtuosity” and considers that “she certainly displays her capacity to make tone, evoking any number of erotic possibilities in the music, rife with harmonic color.
 She indulges in a rubato natural both to Chopin and Rachmaninov”.
 And Tim Smith writes in Baltimore Sun that “she tackles both [works] with disarming technical assurance, all the while revealing a keen ear for subtleties of tempo and dynamics.
 Each work becomes a poetic novel, the “chapters” filled with fascinating detail and leading up to a richly satisfying summation”.

 Born to a musical family, Marianna benefited from early lessons with her mother from age six, her principal mentor for more than eleven years.
 She continued her studies at the Royal College of Music in London with Irina Zaritskaya and Kevin Kenner.
 In 2003 Marianna moved to the United States where she joined the Toradze Piano Studio at Indiana University.
 She also holds Artist Diploma and Master of Music from Yale School of Music, where she studied with Boris Berman.
-Currently Marianna is a doctoral candidate at Peabody Conservatory of Music where she studied with Boris Slutsky.
+In Spring 2020, Marianna received her doctorate from Peabody Conservatory of Music where she studied with Boris Slutsky.
 In addition to her concert career, Ms. Prjevalskaya is a devoted piano teacher; she joined the Sunderman Conservatory of Music for the spring semester of 2016 and recently joined the faculty at the Preparatory Program at the Peabody Conservatory of Music.
 She offered master classes in Colorado, Spain and at the New Orleans Piano Institute, and served as an adjudicator at the Open Piano Competition in London in 2012, Albacete National Piano Competition in Spain in 2014 and at the New Orleans International Piano Competition in 2016.
 At diverse festivals, she has studied with renowned pianists such as Liliya Zilbernstein, Emmanuel Ax, John O’Conor, Leon Fleisher, Choong-Mo Kang, Richard Goode, Peter Frankl and Piotr Paleczny, among others.